-(a) All structural firefighting protective footwear must be at least equivalent to the requirements of NFPA 1971 (1997): Standard on Protective Ensembles for Structural Fire Fighting.
+All structural firefighting protective footwear must be at least equivalent to the requirements of NFPA 1971 (1997): Standard on Protective Ensembles for Structural Fire Fighting.
 Structural firefighting protective footwear purchased on or after July 1, 2016, must be at least equivalent to the requirements of NFPA 1971 (2013): Standard on Protective Ensembles for Structural Fire Fighting.

-(b) Resoled firefighting footwear must comply with the applicable NFPA standard under 437-002-0182(16)(a).
+(b) [Protective footwear must meet the requirements of NAPA Standard 1971, 1996 edition, titled "Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting."]
+Resoled firefighting footwear must comply with the applicable NFPA standard under 437-002-0182(16)(a).